 Remote Desktop Protocol (RDP) enables a client computer to connect to a server.
 Various security options are available for the connection, depending on the particular Windows operating systems that are installed on the client and server computers.
 The security options define security-related issues, such as the authentication and encryption, that are used for the connection.

-The following security levels are available for the client-server connection in RDP Vuser scripts:
+The following security protocols can be used for the client-server connection in RDP Vuser scripts:

 |RDP||Connects using standard RDP security.
 RDP provides the least secure connection.|